edufelip/meu-brecho/README.md

 ### Create a file called "db_secrets.py" with the following variables from a server running postgreSQL
 dabatase, user, password, host, port

+### Then type this to run the project
+python3 main.py